Suburbs delivered recent wins for Georgia Democrats. This year, they're up for grabs

 "Although Walker was great at football, I don't know that he's great at politics," says Cameron Lewellen, who works in software and is watching his elementary-age son's baseball team take the field in Sandy Springs, another suburban enclave that's trended more Democratic in recent cycles.

-Most polls show Republican Gov. Brian Kemp and Democratic Sen. Raphael Warnock both leading their challengers.
+Most polls show Republican Kemp and Democratic Warnock both leading their challengers.

-They also suggest Senate nominee Herschel Walker is underperforming Kemp on the GOP ticket, especially with women and independents.
-And compared to fellow Democrat Raphael Warnock, polls have found that Stacey Abrams hasn't shored up as much support from Black men like Lewellen in her race for governor.
+They also suggest Senate nominee Walker is underperforming Kemp on the GOP ticket, especially with women and independents.
+And compared to fellow Democrat Warnock, polls have found that Abrams hasn't shored up as much support from Black men like Lewellen in her race for governor.

 Lewellen voted for Biden in 2020, but mostly as a protest vote against Trump.
 This year, he is picking the Republican for governor and the Democrat for Senate.
 Lewellen thinks Georgia's blue wave in 2020 wasn't a permanent realignment, especially given the economy.